kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 ```
 Output: ${user} ${verb} a HostNetwork Pod ${name} in ${namespace}.
 ```
- > The field of the user, verb, namespace, name all are alias.
+> The fields of `user`, `verb`, `namespace`, and `name` are all aliases.

 ### KubeSphere Auditing Logs Query

  KubeSphere supports auditing logs query for tenant isolation.
-Use the `admin` account to log in KubeSphere, choose **Toolbox -> Auditing Operating**.
+Use a account to log in KubeSphere, choose **Toolbox -> Auditing Operating**.

+> Any account has the authorization to query auditing log, the difference is which logs can be see.
+It follows the following principles.
+> - If a account has the authorization of view project in a project, it can see the auditing log happend in this project, such as create workload in the project.
+> - If a account has the authorization of list project in a workspace, it can see the auditing log happend in this workspace but not in project, such as create project in the workspace.
+> - If a account has the authorization of list project in a cluster, it can see the auditing log happend in this cluster but not in workspace and project, such as create workspace in the cluster.

  ![Toolbox](/images/docs/toolbox/toolbox.png)